The Ultimate In Birding Tours

 Along the way, we will visit another grassland area that holds both Marsh Babbler and Black-breasted Parrotbill, and also Zitting and Golden-headed Cisticolas, Grey-breasted Prinia, Rufous-necked Laughingthrush and Siberian Rubythroat.

-We will reach the Mishmi Hills in time for some initial exploration.
+We will reach the Roing area in time for some initial exploration.

 The high-elevation bamboo and roadside vegetation is home to the restricted-range Manipur Fulvetta, the beautiful, restricted-range Rusty-bellied Shortwing and, at the time we visit, the sought-after Gould’s Shortwing.
 We will also have another opportunity to find the gorgeous Fire-tailed Myzornis here in the Mishmis.
 Mid-elevation gullies hold the strange, restricted-range Cachar Wedge-billed Babbler, as well as the endemic Mishmi Wren-Babbler.